Knerten0815/masters-thesis/content/discussion.typ

 // *Computational Implementation:* Developed robust computational workflows for similarity matrix calculation, analogue sampling, and metric evaluation that can handle large molecular datasets within reasonable computational constraints.

 _Context-Dependent Optimization:_ Established that optimal group size varies with similarity context - small groups (n=3) for high-similarity scenarios and larger groups (up to n=10) for diverse, lower-similarity datasets.
-This finding provides actionable guidance for analogue selection in cheminformatics applications. *Empfehlung für ChemSpaceExplorer???*
+This finding provides actionable guidance for analogue selection in cheminformatics applications.

+*Software Implementation:* Developed and integrated a comprehensive Python module (`similarity_maps.py`) into the ChemSpaceExplorer codebase, providing reusable functionality for generating Stacked Similarity Maps with support for multiple fingerprint algorithms and visualization formats.

 These contributions advance both the theoretical understanding of molecular similarity and its practical applications in drug discovery, virtual screening, and chemical space analysis.
 The findings provide evidence-based recommendations for optimizing analogue selection strategies across different chemical contexts.